Awards, Scholarships and Grants

 To nominate someone for an award online, click the "nominate someone" link below the award description, complete the online form, and submit.
 NOTE: Some nominations will require you to upload a document containing qualifications for the nomination.
 Awards with an asterisk (*) must be completed on paper and mailed in to the Executive Director.

-DEADLINE to apply for all Grants and Scholarships is October 25, 2018.
+DEADLINE to apply for all Grants and Scholarships has been extended to November 10th.

 Kevin Swick Family & School-Community Partnership Award*